moggs2/decide-ai-ic-challenge/README.md

-An overview what was changed and found for the ICP AI challenge repo.
+# An overview what was changed and found for the ICP AI Challenge repo.

 As the advanced challenge the first AI challenge was chosen.
 The task was to deploy a GPT2 model and analyse costs and answers of the model.